Skip to main content

 LEXINGTON, Ky.
 (Aug.
 4, 2020) — It’s not every day members of an international team of scientists find themselves perplexed over unexpected data results.
 And it’s even less likely the team will turn to a student to help make sense of the findings.
 But this was what happened with University of Kentucky student Maryam Dehghanian.

 Dehghanian, a doctoral candidate in the UK Department of Physics and Astronomy in the College of Arts and Sciences, has spent the last three years helping a team of NASA and European Space Agency (ESA) astronomers understand observations they made while studying a supermassive black hole at the center of NGC 5548, a nearby galaxy.
-The observations were made as part of NASA’s Space
+The observations were made as

 By Olivia Bloss